greenelab/deep-review/sections/04_study.md

 `TODO: add the following tags:
 Zeng2016_convolutional https://dx.doi.org/10.1093/bioinformatics/btw255
 Shrikumar2017_reversecomplement http://dx.doi.org/10.1101/103663
+Qin2017_imputation 10.1371/journal.pcbi.1005403
 `

-While accurately predicting transcription factors computationally is useful, it is important to understand how these computational models make their predictions.
+Accurately predicting transcription factors computationally is useful, but it is also important to understand how these computational models make their predictions.
 To handle this, several papers have focused on understanding machine learning models [@tag:Alipanahi2015_predicting
 @tag:Lanchantin2016_motif @tag:Shrikumar2016_blackbox].
 [@tag:Alipanahi2015_predicting] was the first to introduce a visualization method for a deep learning model on the TFBS task, and they did so by